inrialearninglab/ai4t/docs/1-Mooc/module-2-what-is-meant-by-ai/2-1-how-to-define-ai/2-1-3a-quiz-about-definition-of-ai.en.md

 description: Quiz following the diverse definitions of AI and its fields
 type: activity
 ---
+??? info "Metadata"
+    - Id: EU.AI4T.O1.M2.1.3a
+    - Title: 2.1.3 Activity: What is the definition of AI?
+    - Type: activity
+    - Description: Quiz following the diverse definitions of AI and its fields
+    - Subject: Artificial Intelligence for and by Teachers
+    - Authors:
+        - AI4T
+    - Licence: CC BY 4.0
+    - Date: 2022-11-15

 # Activity: What is the definition of AI?